How to build and launch a successful consumer mobile app: Step 2 – get your first 1,000 users

 App Store Optimization (ASO)

-App Store Optimization (ASO) target users on app stores based on their search intents.
+App Store Optimization (ASO) targets users on app stores based on their search intent.
 When someone searches "meditation" or "food delivery" in the App Store or Google Play Store, you want to appear in the top results.

 The key factors that affect your ranking include your app name, keywords in your description, reviews and ratings, and download velocity.
 Your app icon and screenshots don't directly impact ranking, but they significantly affect whether someone actually downloads your app once they see it.

 For Ania Wysocka, the founder of Rootd, an app for panic attack relief, ASO was the perfect growth channel in the early days.
 Ania saw that people experiencing panic attacks were already actively searching for help.
-She obsessed over every word in her listing, every screenshot, every metadata tag, and the app title and subtitle.
+To optimize for search traffic from the app stores, she obsessed over every word in her listing, every screenshot, every metadata tag, and the app title and subtitle.
 This strategy paid off: her app now has over 4 million downloads and $1 million in revenue.

 John McEvoy, the founder of Momego (a bus and train tracking app), followed a similar strategy.
 Over several years, relying solely on ASO, he grew Momego to 5.2 million downloads, 400,000 monthly active users, and $30,000 in monthly recurring revenue.

-Here's how Ania and John systematically optimized their ASO to acquire their first users:
+Here's how Ania and John optimized their app store presence to acquire their first users:

 Start with low-competition keywords, even if volume is low: Ania used tools like Sensor Tower or AppFigures for keyword research.
 She found that "panic attack" had low competition but also low search volume, while "anxiety" had more volume but much more competition.
 She chose "panic attack" because even though fewer people searched for it, those who did were exactly her target users, and she could actually rank for it.

-Use location-specific keywords for local apps: John discovered that adding location-specific keywords like "MTA subway" for New York or "CTA L Trains" for Chicago dramatically increased downloads.
-People searching for transit apps often include their city or transit system in the query, and these keywords have far less competition than generic terms like "subway tracker."
+Localize your app store pages: John discovered that adding location-specific keywords like "MTA subway" for New York or "CTA L Trains" for Chicago dramatically increased downloads.
 He also updated his screenshots to be location-specific.

 Test keywords before committing: John used Apple Search Ads to test keywords in small batches, seeing which ones actually converted to downloads.
 He also used the app store's autocomplete feature by typing the first few characters of relevant terms to see what the algorithm suggests people are searching for.